open-horizon/examples/edge/services/mms/README.md

 ...
 ```

 That is, the output should identify your Edge Node, and the message should be, "**Hello!**".
 This is how the Service is initially configured.
-Now let's use the "dev CSS" to send something to the Edge Sync Service (ESS) that the container is monitoring.
+Now let's use the "dev MMS" to send something through the MMS to the Service container running on the Edge Node.
 In a **host**  shell, run this:

 ```
 echo 'Goodbye!' | ./dev-css-write.sh example-type id-0